Islamophobia in the media: Social media

 In 2016 in Europe, Facebook had created a new code of conduct that specified to decrease the hateful speech being used on the website.

+Facebook's policy director for India and South and Central Asia was reported to have prevented action by Facebook against anti-Muslim content and supported the Hindu nationalist Bharatiya Janata Party (BJP) in internal Facebook messages.

+In 2020, Facebook executives overrode their employees' recommendations that a BJP politician should be banned from the site for hate speech and rhetoric that could lead to violence.
+He had said on Facebook that Rohingya Muslim immigrants should be shot, and had threatened to destroy mosques.
+Current and former Facebook employees told The Wall Street Journal that the decision was part of a pattern of favoritism by Facebook toward the BJP as it seeks more business in India.
+Facebook also took no action after BJP politicians made posts accusing Muslims of intentionally spreading COVID-19, an employee said.

+The same year, the Delhi Assembly began investigating whether Facebook bore blame for the 2020 religious riots in the city, claiming it had found Facebook "prima facie guilty of a role in the violence".
+Following a summons by a Delhi Assembly Committee, Facebook India vice-president and managing director Ajit Mohan challenged it saying that the 'right to silence' is a virtue in present 'noisy times' and the legislature had no authority to examine him in a law and order case.

 The head leader of public policy in Europe operating Twitter, Karen White, stated that "Hateful conduct has no place on Twitter and we will continue to tackle this issue head on alongside our partners in industry and civil society.
 We remain committed to letting the tweets flow.
 However, there is a clear distinction between freedom of expression and conduct that incites violence and hate."

 Lack of representation

 Some have noted that few Muslims are represented in the media when discussing policies that affect Muslims directly.
 In 2017, journalists at Media Matters compiled a list of guests that were invited onto three US cable news shows (CNN, Fox News, MSNBC) in the week from January 30 to February 5 to discuss President Trump's controversial Executive Order 13769, which would ban immigration from seven Muslim-majority countries.
 They found that of the 176 guests that were invited to discuss the issue, less than 8% were Muslim.
 In 2014, Palestinian activists noted a similar pattern with the underrepresentation of Palestinian guests on cable news during the 2014 Israeli–Gaza conflict.

 The inability of the mainstream media to fulfill their obligations had major effects on Muslim societies.
 The "war on terror" stripped Muslims of any outlets to express themselves through, which in turn exacerbates the emergence of "extremism".

 A December 2015 survey by City, University of London of journalists found an underrepresentation of Muslims in the field in the UK.
 Only 0.4% of British journalists identified as Muslim or Hindu, 31.6% were Christian, and 61.1% had "no religion."